ryonaldteofilo/BitThief/README.md

 ## BitThief
-Unity-based mobile top-down thief simulator game. <br />
+A mobile top-down thief simulator game coded in C# and Unity during COVID pandemic. <br />
-(Note: I lost the project file, only managed to find the scripts.
-Will have to revive this project at some point :P)
+(Note: This repository only contains the scripts)

 ## Demo
 https://youtu.be/7kdHsVF5Ot4